TheUnlocked/Bias-Finder/README.md

 # Bias Finder

+#### Bias Finder is currently avaliable on Firefox and Chome, due both to their large userbase and ease of extension development.
+Safari and Edge are not supported because Microsoft and Apple act like they want to make it hard for third-party developers.

 ### This repository will be updated as development continues, however most versions will not have releases associated with them anymore.
 All updates will go to [the Chrome Webstore](https://chrome.google.com/webstore/detail/bias-finder/jojjlkfeofgcjeanbpghcapjcccbakop).
 If you want the latest version, go there or follow the source installation instructions for a non-DRM version.

 ## Installation: